 Most of you know me around here as Tsh’s assistant.
 I have written the occasional essay for The Art of Simple, but mostly I’m her behind-the-scenes advocate (and friend!).
 When this assignment to write A Day in the Life (in the Time of the Coronavirus) was given to her writing team, I just picked a random day a few weeks ahead on the calendar, not really knowing what was going to happen that day.
 But really, do any of us know what’s going to happen from day to day these days?
 Events sometimes change by the hour.

 It’s Monday, April 20, 2020 in the time of the coronavirus.

-To give you some context, I work from home in Lemont, Illinois as Tsh’s assistant (as well as a few other virtual assistant opportunities).
-I’m married to Greg and we have four kids, all who are currently teenagers.
+To give you some context: I work from home in Lemont, Illinois as Tsh’s assistant (as well as a few other virtual assistant opportunities).
+I’m married to Greg and we have four kids, all of whom are currently teenagers.

 Greg is considered an essential worker as a commodities broker at the Chicago Board of Trade and goes to work Monday through Friday, like before.
 His day-to-day life didn’t change that much, except for maybe his workload.
 The rest of us have had to make some adjustments, and for the most part, I think we are doing okay.

 4:10 a.m. – I wake up before my alarm and it feels like I’ve been asleep for only a few minutes.
 Another restless night, which is normal these days.

 4:15 – My Fitbit alarm vibrates, reminding me to take my thyroid medicine.
 Greg gets up and gets ready for work (usually without an alarm, he has become used to this wake-up time over the years).
 His company has an A-team and a B-team.
 B-team works from home.
 A-team works in the office.
 He’s on the A-team.
 His office building is in downtown Chicago and there have been 5 confirmed cases of the coronavirus in his office building, none on his floor or office.